daveih/usdm_use_case_infographic/README.md

-# USDM USE CASE INFORGRAPHIC
+# USDM USE CASE INFOGRAPHIC
 ## Purpose
 A small repo holding the USDM Use Case Infographic.
 ## Licence